 In light of that definition, each employee is reminded that when he or she blogs, contributes to a wiki or accesses a social networking site with a SUNY Delhi email address, the employee is a representative of the college and must act accordingly.
 That means an employee can access such sites as Facebook or MySpace to communicate with students, faculty, staff or other professional colleagues in matters related to their teaching and/or professional responsibilities at SUNY Delhi.

 Employees who use a SUNY Delhi email account must first consult their supervisor and/or Dean in advance of their intention to use social networking sites.
-In addition, any person or organization establishing a social media site or an email account that uses the SUNY Delhi's name must consult and receive approval from the Office of College Relations.
+In addition, any person or organization establishing a social media site or an email account that uses the SUNY Delhi's name must consult and receive approval from the Office of College Relations & Advancement.
 Also, the New York State "Secure Use of Social Media" guidelines recommends that employees use account credentials for social media that are different from those used to access state resources because social media accounts are "frequently" compromised.

 Some activities that would NOT be considered acceptable uses of the Internet from a SUNY Delhi account include, but are not limited to: